-“We champion on time graduation through peer mentoring, life-skill workshops, and service-learning initiatives, with a social justice approach.”
+“We champion on time graduation through peer mentoring, youth organizing, employment, and service-learning initiatives, with a social justice approach.”

 ABOUT THE GEM PROJECT, INC.